edwoodjrjr/news-analyzer/README.md

 This is a project based on **[VS Code Remote - Containers](https://aka.ms/vscode-remote/containers)**

 This will grab the top headlines from a news API and run them through the Google Natural Language API sentiment analyzer.
+You can use this information to decide if you want to get up, or stay in bed.

 Requirements:
 - Microsoft Visual Studio Code with the Remote Containers extension installed.